heronmaioli/Base-Esp32/README.md

 using socket io as the manager lib to handle with

+### Missing Features

+- Save the status of the pins on the flash memory
+- Watchdog protocol

 ### Features

 - Check if the hardware number is already registered in the server